manabie-com/togo/Description.md

 I personally love building flexible, reusable project template.
 Everytime I build a new project structure, I learn new things.
 This time, what I have learned are:

 - Separating the infrastructure (technology related) from the core business logic.
-The only issue is that I did not fully separate the data access from the core business project, I still use the `DbSet` class which belongs to EntityFramework Core.
-This could be solved by implementing our own repository and unit of work.
+- Fully building a solution with unit tests and integration tests
 - Dockerising the integration tests solution

 ## Why I do not have enough of time to finish?